TinyWebEx/Localizer/README.md

 }
 ```

-This is also explained in short for [translators in the contributing guide](https://github.com/TinyWebEx/common/blob/contribimprove/CONTRIBUTING.md#using-html-in-translations).
+This can also explained in short for [translators in the contributing guide](https://github.com/TinyWebEx/common/blob/10ff5cace217841591d702408e64f1ead8c26a64/CONTRIBUTING.md#using-html-in-translations) (permalink, as I now discourage using that feature, anyway).

 **Warning:** If you allow/use HTML translation, note that translators could inject malicious (HTML) code then.
 As such, you need to take care when reviewing the translation files then.
 The marker `!HTML!` can help you here as you can just search for it.